trishas331/the-spot/TERMS.md/index.md

 - We use TikTok API for content discovery

 ## 4. Disclaimer
 The Spot is provided "as-is".
-We are not responsible for:
-- Accuracy of spot information
+We are not responsible for accuracy of spot information or availability of locations.
-- Availability of locations
-- Third-party content

-## 5. Changes
-We reserve the right to modify these terms at any time.

-For questions, contact the developer.